Arctic shipping routes

 To connect the Atlantic with the Pacific, the Northwest Passage goes along the Northern Canadian and Alaskan coasts, the Northeast Passage (NEP) follows the Russian and Norwegian coasts, and the Transpolar Sea Route crosses the Arctic through the North Pole.

 The Arctic Bridge is an internal Arctic route linking Russia to Canada, and the Northern Sea Route (NSR) trails the Russian coast from the Bering Strait to the East, to the Kara Sea to the West.

-The main difference between the NSR and the NEP is that the latter comprises the Barents Sea and provides access to the port of Murmansk, the largest Russian Arctic port, and to the Atlantic.
+The main difference between the NSR and the NEP is that the latter extends into the Barents Sea and provides access to the port of Murmansk, the largest Russian Arctic port, and to the Atlantic.
 Given that the NSR constitutes the majority of the NEP, some sources use the terms NSR and NEP interchangeably.

 Current situation

 The navigability of arctic sea routes depends primarily on the expanse of the floe, since it prevents naval traffic for a part of the year.
 The fluctuation of the area covered by sea ice determines the time windows during which ships can pass through.

-The NWP encounters thick multiyear ice, complex straits, and pingos that make navigation especially challenging.
+The Northwest Passage (NWP) encounters thick multiyear ice, complex straits, and pingos that make navigation especially challenging.
 The eastern routes Northeast Passage and Northern Sea Route have experienced a higher level of activity compared to the Northwest Passage.

-The NEP is relatively easier owing to lower overall ice extent and open water in the Barents Sea.
+The Northeast Passage (NEP) is relatively easier owing to lower overall ice extent and open water in the Barents Sea.
 Unlike similar latitudes in Alaska or in Canada, this area remains ice-free due to currents of warm water from the Gulf Stream, feeding into the North Atlantic.
 For both the NSR and NEP, in summer months the sea ice recedes more quickly compared to the NWP area.
 This characteristic has become more notable since the early 2000s due to successive low-records of ice age, thickness and extension.
 Nonetheless, the NEP remains inaccessible for a large part of the year, since in the Laptev Sea and Kara Sea, through which the NEP passes, the minimum risk of non-passage over the whole year is respectively 17% and 15%.

 The Transpolar Sea Route remains a mostly unused route as ships going through it must traverse a permanent sea ice sheet, requiring advanced ice breaking capabilities.
 The TSR was only accessible 10 days in 2010, with icebreaker type vessels, and those 10 days were still considered as unsafe.